ramantehlan/blog/content/post/2020/modern-javascript-packaging.md

 ### Un-Publish

-You can’t unpublish after 24 hours of publishing a package, or it’s version.
+Unpublishing your package is not recommended.
+Instead, you can depreciate it.

+[According to the unpublish policy of NPM](https://www.npmjs.com/policies/unpublish), **you can't unpublish a version after 24 hours of publishing it, and you can't unpublish a package after 72 hours of publishing** and only if there are no dependents on it.
 Before that, to un-publish a package, you can run the following command.

 ```bash
 npm unpublish